 ODEP works to ensure meaningful access to employment, training programs and services for people with disabilities through public systems as well as private organizations and employers.
-Recognizing the need for a national policy to promote a more inclusive workforce, ODEP works collaboratively with a wide range of stakeholders to promote capacity building and systematic changes that increase the employment and economic status of youth, adults and mature individuals with disabilities.
+Recognizing the need for a national policy to promote a workforce that includes people with disabilities, ODEP works collaboratively with a wide range of stakeholders to promote capacity building and systematic changes that increase the employment and economic status of youth, adults and mature disabled people.
 This collaborative work promotes the development of policy based on validated practices to support a workforce system that is highly coordinated, broadly effective for the widest possible range of career-seeking customers, and a meaningful source of diverse human resource talent for businesses.

 As part of these efforts, ODEP works closely with DOL's workforce development system, funded by the Employment and Training Administration (ETA) and delivered through the nationwide network of American Job Centers.
 These are community centers that provide employment, education, and training services all in one place, offering a wealth of information and assistance for job seekers and employers.
 The Workforce Investment Act of 1998 (WIA), which became effective July 1, 2000, established the One-Stop Career Center system.